shinichi1729/one-row-keyboard/README.md

 ## What's this?
-Training and accuracy verification of a KyTea-based reading prediction model for one row keyboard.
+Training and accuracy verification of a [Kytea](http://www.phontron.com/kytea/) - based reading prediction model for one row keyboard.
 The conversion from alphabets and symbols to numbers is determined by the position of the columns on the keyboard.

 ```txt
 {!, q, a, z} => 1,  {“, w, s, x}  => 2